The Best Motorcycle Insurance Companies in Florida (2026)

 A full coverage policy from Progressive costs $38 per month.
 That means USAA members can expect to pay around $36 per month.
 Although that's not the cheapest rate in Florida, it's still 24% less than the state average.

-It may cost more money, but basic motorcycle insurance from Progressive comes with more protection than most companies include.
+It may cost more, but Progressive’s basic motorcycle insurance includes more protection than most companies include.

-For example, a full coverage policy from Progressive includes full replacement cost coverage.
-This coverage helps fix your bike using brand-new parts after a crash, regardless of wear and tear.
-Most other companies charge extra for replacement cost coverage.
+For example, a full coverage policy from Progressive includes full replacement cost coverage for parts.
+This means your bike will be fixed with brand-new parts after a crash.
+Most companies charge extra for this coverage.

 Florida motorcycle insurance rates by city